bgermann/cforms2/readme.txt

 = Custom theme (CSS) files =

-Create a folder under your WordPress plugin directory and call it "cforms-custom".
+Create a folder in your WordPress plugins directory and call it "cforms-custom".
 Move all your custom theme files into it.
 This folder will protect your changes going forward.

 Check out the [cforms CSS Guide](http://www.deliciousdays.com/download/cforms-css-guide.pdf) on layout customization.